VolContract Futures, VolX Indices, VolX Stats,

 Research

-This simple simulation is intended to show one use of VolContract futures as a hedge for the volatility exposure of an options book.
-The example assumes that the options position is established at the start of the Realized-Volatility Period (RVP) for the quarter selected and is held to expiration.
-It is also assumed that the follow-up hedges take place at the daily settlement price of the futures contract and the daily theoretical value of VolContract futures with no commissions or slippage.
-The intention of this simulation is not to provide participants with software to enable them to hedge their specific options book, but rather to show the risk-reduction potential of utilizing VolContract futures for this purpose.
+This simple simulation is intended to show one use of RealVol futures as a hedge for the volatility exposure of an options book.
+The example assumes that the options position is established at the start of the RealVol calculation period (CP) for the quarter selected and is held to expiration.
+It is also assumed that the follow-up hedges take place at the daily settlement price of the futures contract and the daily theoretical value of RealVol futures with no commissions or slippage.
+The intention of this simulation is not to provide participants with software to enable them to hedge their specific options book, but rather to show the risk-reduction potential of utilizing RealVol futures for this purpose.

 For a complete discussion and explanation of this topic, please see Volatility Hedging — Turn Up the Static!